 Santa Rosa Personal Injury Lawyer

 Serious injuries can lead to major setbacks for victims.
 Not only can an injury cause temporary or permanent disabilities, but victims and their families often incur tremendous medical and out-of-pocket expenses.
 At Walkup, Melodia, Kelly & Schoenberger, we are here to help when you need a Santa Rosa personal injury attorney.
-If another person has caused your injuries, let us investigate your claim and secure the compensation you deserve.
+If another person has caused your injuries, contact us to investigate your claim and secure the compensation you deserve.

 Why choose Walkup, Melodia, Kelly & Schoenberger?